 In 2009, we founded 180 Degree Farm as a 501(c)3 non-profit organization, to help those fighting cancer.
 Through our own sons fight with cancer, we realized there was a great need in our community for nutrient dense, organically grown food, that did not contain toxic pesticides, herbicides, hormones, or antibiotics.

 We also realized that many families fighting cancer may have insurance for treatment, but are financially unable to afford the lifestyle change it takes to recover and heal.
-Not only does our organization give organically grown food to those families who are fighting cancer through our "Food Fight" program, but we also teach about the dangers in our current food system and nutrition.
+Not only does our organization give organic food to those families who are fighting cancer through our Food Fight Program, but we also teach about how to avoid the dangers in our current food system and proper nutrition.

 You can find us at the farm on Saturday mornings, where we sell fresh organic fruits and vegetables to the public.
 This helps generate much needed revenue to purchase seeds, compost, organic feed, and covers operating expenses.

 Scott has always considered himself to be a “garden nerd” and has been passionately growing food since 1974.

 Scott has a multitude of food experience ranging from running restaurants to R&D for a multi-million-dollar food company.
 His passion for food goes deeper than just growing it, but how to make it more nutritious by enhancing the soil.

 Brent first connected with the Tyson family in 2010, as he led a local church into organic farming to support the effort to feed those in need in Coweta.
 This relationship grew into a wonderful friendship and resulted in passionate support for 180 Degree Farm's mission.

 Brent and April currently own and operate Senoia Coffee & Café in historic downtown Senoia.
 He serves on the Senoia Historic Preservation Commission and is a business member of the Senoia Area Historical Society.